Yuluuuuan/WSCS4b_map/README.md

 There is one functions in this package:

 `create_map(csv_path:str,output_path:str)` \
-for .
-We can get
+for create_map() We can get OUT_PATH as return, and a figure with State locations and their number of stores

 You can `test` the package to get an overview of these functions and corresponding parameters: